WSU-kduncan/ceg3120-ToreyC31/git-guide.md

 - Pull requests
 	- Pull requests lets you tell others about changes you have made in a branch.
 - SSH authentication to repositories
+	- SSH'ing for repositories makes it a secure connection from Github to your one specific device to protect from outside sources being able to use such connection without your device.
 - Actions (NOT YET)